dieum512/blog-app/README.md

 # 📖 Blog App <a name="about-project"></a>

-**Blog App** is an app created using Ruby on Rails.
+**Blog App** is an app created using Ruby on Rails, it is about creating posts and users can comment on the posts and like the posts.
 This app was inspired by Microverse for the Ruby on Rails practice.

 ## 🛠 Built With <a name="built-with"></a>